top of page

 What is the purpose of this project?

-The purpose is to add to the available information about LDS women in the twentieth century.
-The voices of women are under-represented in the collections of material about the church.
-This particular collection will provide a resource for the study of women in recent LDS history and will stand as a body to be interpreted in the future.
+The purpose of the project is to add to the available information about Latter-day Saint women and women of other Mormon traditions in the twentieth century.
+The voices of women are under-represented in the collections of material about the Church of Jesus Christ of Latter-day Saints.
+This particular collection will provide a resource for the study of women in recent Mormon history and will stand as a body to be interpreted in the future.

 Whose histories do you record?

-Any women connected to Mormonism.
+We record the oral histories of any women connected to Mormonism.
 We are looking for anyone, from age 18 to 108, who is interested in recording their experiences in their homes, family life, church life, work, and in their roles as homemakers, students, missionaries, single women, career women, converts, disaffected members, etc. If you have a story (and everyone has a story!) we would love to record it.
+We also welcome oral histories from women connected to Mormon traditions other than the Church of Jesus Christ of Latter-day Saints.

 Who can interview or collect these histories?

 Can I interview my teenage daughter?
-How can the Young Women be involved?
+How can young women be involved?

 How are these histories used?

-Once a history is submitted to the Mormon Women's Oral History Project, it is formatted, names are removed (see below for more detail) and each history is given a number and archived in bound volumes in the special collections of Honnold Library at Claremont Graduate University.
+Once a history is submitted to the Mormon Women's Oral History Project, it is formatted, names are removed (see below for more detail), and each history is given a number and archived in bound volumes in the special collections of Honnold Library at Claremont Graduate University.
+Redacted versions with identifying information removed are also available online through the Claremont Colleges Digital Library.

-Scholars, students, amateur historians and other interested parties can request access to the collection and will often read through them to use as source material in books, articles and other publications.
+Scholars, students, amateur historians and other interested parties can request access to the hardbound collection or read the redacted online versions.
+These interested parties might use these oral histories as source material in books, articles, and other publications.
 Graduate students have used the collections as sources for their theses and dissertations.
-The hope is that the collection will become the go-to source for stories about LDS women in the twentieth century in the historical record.
+The hope is that the collection will become the go-to source for stories about Mormon women in the twentieth century in the historical record.

 Are names attached to these histories?